 Art in Public Places

-This strategy has been developed to inform the future commissioning of public art in Maribyrnong.
+The Art in Public Spaces strategy (incorporating Footscray Public Art Plan) 2011 was developed to inform the future commissioning of public art in Maribyrnong.
 The primary focus is on activating the Footscray Central Activity District due to the unprecedented development that is planned for this area.

 Click through below to see some of our favourite pieces.